VulpesVFox/rpg-vampire/README.md

 :purple_heart: Bloodsucking

-You can suck the Blood out of your Target, which slowly damages it while saturating and regenerating you.
+You can bite the living to consume their Blood, which heals and saturates you, while the one that you bit will be disorientated.

 :green_heart: Vampiric Body